What payment options are available?

 How do I calculate the amount of my direct debit?

-- A letter will be sent to you to advise you of the direct debit amount before the end of January each year.
+- You will be notified of your direct debit amount before the end of January each year.

 - Please remember to advise us of any changes in writing.